jibarra/krystalandjose-website/content/visiting-our-home.md

 ### Television

 Feel free to use the television in the basement.
 Please note that the Samsung TV remote can be unresponsive so we have an NVIDIA Shield to use for streaming services, listening to music, etc. We also have a SNES Classic system setup that can be used to play some SNES games.
+A Steam Link is also setup but that requires a connection to a computer running Steam.

-The NVIDIA Shield is on HDMI input 4 and the SNES Classic is on HDMI input 3.
-When you're done using the TV, please return the TV to the NVIDIA Shield (HDMI input 4).
+Each device is labeled on the source list on the TV.
+When you're done using the TV, please return the TV to the NVIDIA Shield source.

-Currently, we have HBO, Disney Plus, Hulu, and our local Plex server for guests to enjoy.
+Currently, we have HBO, Netflix, and our local Plex server for guests to enjoy.
 Please use a guest account when using any of these services.
-We've saved all available services as apps to the Shield home page.

 #### Remotes